Fozan-Talat/divvy-bikeshare-de-project/README.md

 ## Technology Stack
 The following technologies are used to build this project
 - Google Cloud Storage (GCS) - as Data Lake <br>
-- Google BigQuery - for the project Data Warehouse <br>
+- Google BigQuery - for Data Warehouse <br>
 - Terraform - as Infrastructure-as-Code (IaC) tool <br>
 - Prefect - for orchestration <br>
 - dbt - for transformation and data modeling <br>